FullByte/FullByte.github.io/docs/make/workshop/dicemosaic.md

 ## Preparation

-- Add a picture and convert it to grayscale
+- Add a picture and convert it to gray scale
 - Increase local contrast if necessary/possible
 - Crop picture and reduce resolution to reduce amount of required dices